KTM: Two-stroke development

 In the 1990s, AMA rule changes put the cheaper, simpler two-stroke machines at a disadvantage to four-stroke bikes in motocross competitions by limiting two-stroke displacement at 125 cc for the 250 cc class and 250 cc for the 450 cc class.
 While other manufacturers have decided to discontinue their two-stroke models, KTM has continued with creating and improving their two-stroke engines and has consequently taken up a very high proportion of the two-stroke bike market.

 New European emission laws have increased the pressure on two-stroke bikes, as their engines are less fuel efficient and produce more pollution than four-stroke engines.
 However, with newer advances in technology, two-strokes have begun to burn cleaner and pass stricter environmental standards.
 Starting in 2017, all newly registered motorcycles must conform with the Euro 4 regulations for emissions management.
 In May 2017, KTM unveiled a new two-stroke engine with direct fuel injection.
 By pressure-injecting an electronically controlled amount of fuel into the transfer port of the cylinder, the new TPI (transfer port injection) engines will be more fuel efficient and cleaner than classic carburetor two-stroke engines, albeit more complex and expensive.
 By 2018, 250 and 300 EXC TPI enduro models will be powered by the new engine.

-Street bikes
+Street and Dual Purpose Bikes

-The first KTM street bike was the Duke 620 in 1994.
+The first KTM street bike was the 1994 Duke 620.